Caro Telfer, Our Founder

 A Farming Background

 Karlene worked in media before becoming a mother, when she and her husband moved back to his family farm.
-Now with two of her three girls away at boarding school, and having completed a term as a local shire councillor, she was looking for some part-time work.
+Now with her three girls away at boarding school, and having completed a term as a local shire councillor, she was looking for some part-time work.
 So with that in mind she approached us at AFA with a proposal of how she could help our business.

 Karlene grew up as a farm kid on her family’s farm “Karlinka” near Darkan as the youngest of three girls.
 But when her father became ill, and ultimately passed away, there was no family member to continue the family farm, so it was sold.
 She and her sisters go back to the farm annually, on the anniversary of their father’s death, but the farm is not the same as it was, as inevitably there have been changes over the years.